Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 11

-You need to recommend a Microsoft Power Platform business solution that consolidates data from multiple internal and external data sources.
+You need to recommend a Microsoft Power Platform business solution that **consolidates data from multiple internal and external data sources.**

 The solution must meet the following requirements:

-- Provide the data as a centralized source for multiple AI systems, including Microsoft Copilot Studio agents, Dynamics 365 applications, and external AI models.
+- **Provide the data as a centralized source for multiple AI systems**, including Microsoft Copilot Studio agents, Dynamics 365 applications, and external AI models.
 - Support built-in data classification and protection policies.
 - Provide data for grounding and analytics.